Instructions for Write-ups

 Comment on the source of the information and its reliability (in the CC or HPI ), if it is not obvious.
 Do not cover up lazy interviewing by labeling the patient “poor historian”.
 The label “poor historian” is a red flag for a poor interviewer.
 If the patient truly is a poor historian, you should provide a brief explanation of why (e.g. history limited by patient’s poor attention span).

 The History of Present Illness (This is the story.)

-The HPI should be a chronological history of the chief complaint.
+The HPI should be a chronological history of the chief concern.
 It can be organized in relation to the date of admission (4 days PTA…) or in relation to the first onset of relevant symptoms (In 1996…).
 Be specific when describing symptoms, using the patient’s own words whenever possible and quantifying whenever possible.

 GOOD EXAMPLE: ‘Mr. J could walk a mile one month ago without getting dyspneic, but over the past month his DOE gradually progressed to the point that he cannot walk 50 feet without stopping to catch his breath.’

 Information relevant to the CC obtained from a chart review, outside records, or a referring physician belongs in the HPI.

 It is acceptable to refer to diagnoses made by other physicians in your HPI.
 However, you should reserve your diagnostic impression to the ‘impression’ (or ‘assessment’) portion of the write-up.
 (Just because a “doctor” gave a diagnosis, don’t assume it is correct.
 Keep your mind open.)